 At this point, I've given Lash Boost a good 3 months, am still on my first tube (I use it about 3-4 nights a week), and can attest it works as well if not marginally better than Latisse.
 (A pretty big deal for a non-RX product.)
 My lashes are at least as long as they ever got with Latisse, and they have the same resilience to them that I noticed with Latisse as well.
 The one catch for me has been that my longest lashes tend to get a bit spider-y and sort of point in whatever direction they'd like, not dissimilar to the last few lingerers with eyelash extensions.
 It's not a big deal as I just curl them all together, but it's worth noting.
 Finally, Lash Boost isn't cheap, but it's still cheaper than Latisse, and because this stuff works and lasts a while, I personally think it's worth the dough and have re-ordered.

 My Little Pony Ties

 Invisibobble Hair Tie ($8): This is another party I know I'm late to.
 I have been a staunch regular black hair elastic and hair claw girl for YEARS.
 My curiosity finally got the best of me and I picked these up as an impulse add-on buy.
-I don't know why I waited so long.
-They give me as voluminous a ponytail as my (fairly flat) hair will allow (without giving me a headache!) and as they promise, they really don't leave ugly kinks in your hair.
+I don't know why I waited so long!
+They give me as voluminous a ponytail as my hair will allow (as seen here), they don’t give me any ponytail headaches (the worst!), and as they promise, they really don't leave ugly kinks in your hair.
 I also have the nano size for half top-knots (as seen here) and love the two sizes equally.

 Best in Brush